 Consider your job board's access to candidates.

 What kind of candidate audience and talent network does your job board engage with?
 If you're looking somewhere that caters to office jobs, you're probably missing millions of qualified health care candidates.
 Where you post jobs has a significant impact on your cost per hire and time to fill.
-And it's not just about postings — tools and resources like hiring events, Automated Job Boost Source and Screen, and Social Referral all take your hiring tactics the extra mile — beyond your competition.
+And it's not just about postings — tools and resources like hiring events, Automated Job Boost and Source and Screen all take your hiring tactics the extra mile — beyond your competition.

 While health care workers are especially hard to find these days, searching in new sources and shoring up your strategy will find help you find the talent you need.